aris-os/my-first-repo/readme.txt

+first repo
+learning git
-i added this line in readme
-its sunny day outside
+i added this line in update-readme branch its windy day outside